pmoorman/growthcasts/collections/_posts/2018-08-03-The-customer-equation-Do-they-spend-more-than-you-do.md

 - SaaS rule of thumb: ±30% of LTV for acquisition
 - Physical businesses: ±1/4th of LTV for acquisition
-- Growthcasts: ±80% CAC for LTV still work.
+- Double: ±80% CAC for LTV still work.

 ### Measure your CAC with all things considered.